Beloved Sky

 Beloved Sky (Persian: Aseman-e mahboob) is a 2011 film by the Iranian director Dariush Mehrjui.
 Mehrjui also wrote the script with Vahideh Mohammadi.
-The film was lensed by Farrokh Majidi, and starred Ali Mosaffa, Leila Hatami, Mani Haghighi and Farideh Sepah Mansour in the principal roles.
+The film was lensed by Farrokh Majidi, and starred Ali Mosaffa, Leila Hatami, Mani Haghighi, and Farideh Sepah Mansour in the principal roles.
+The film was shown at the 2011 Fajr International Film Festival, where Mehrjui won the Crystal Simorgh of Special Jury Prize.